 It’s not difficult to see how the speaker uses solitude as an excuse for evasion.
 First of all, he becomes so caught up in his bounteous surroundings and the ‘amorous’ green that he barely notices the women being pursued by hot-blooded suitors (St. 3-4).
 Then, there follows an erotic scene, but with nature, where fruits crush themselves upon the speaker and flowers ensnare him (St. 5).
 Intoxicated with his environs, he retreats into a solitary ecstasy that hinges upon an apocalypse of green (St. 6).

-I’ve questioned the hidden depth of ‘green’ thoughts and shades several times before, and it’s an enigma that I’d love to leave my own mark upon.
+I’ve questioned the hidden depth of ‘green’ thoughts and shades before, and it’s an enigma that I’d love to leave my own mark upon.
 For me, doubts about the purity of ‘green’ are substantiated by the penultimate stanza.
 So much for a mind’s paradise in the superabundant garden… Barely has the ‘perfect’ world of green begun before we’re back to an obsession about the absence of women.

 Such was that happy garden-state,